drdrang/jumpcut/README.md

 A more complete description can be found [here][2].

 **Note**
 The current version will compile in XCode 3.2.3 on Snow Leopard.
-If you need to compile on a Leopard machine, uncomment the `enum` in these lines of AppController.m:
+If you need to build on a Leopard machine, uncomment the `enum` in these lines of AppController.m:

 		// The following lines should be uncommented if you're building on 10.5 or earlier.
 		//enum {